CyanSorcery/Game-Glitch-Generator/README.md

 # About the output

 This outputs glitched images in NES, SNES, or Gameboy style, with the limitations of each in mind.
+Each tile is sourced from an 8x8 part of the tileset produced by <code>spriteTableOpt()</code>.
+It has a chance of producing randomized pixels, to emulate the game reading from program ROM instead of graphics ROM.
+It also flips and rotates tiles, to add to the corruption.
+It also has a chance of ofsetting the sourced tile, so that it will read part of 4 tiles instead of just one from the tileset.

+Here is a description of the modes and their differences in output:

 ## NES Mode